Next Step: Leadership and Management Fellows Programme

 The panel will choose the five best Quality Improvement Projects and during a Fellowship Awards ceremony those five participants will receive a bursary to cover the fee for FMLM Associate Fellowship.

-In addition to the four face-to-face days there are a series of online masterclasses delivered live by faculty from King’s Business School and from King’s Health Partners:
+In addition to the four face-to-face days there is a series of online masterclasses delivered live by faculty from King’s Business School and from King’s Health Partners:

 This online masterclass presents the challenges associated with leading in crisis, providing an outline of how critical situations arise and evolve in a healthcare setting.
 The session will be run interactively in an MBA format, using real life cases from other safety critical industries.
 You will explore generic crisis management interventions that are applicable in a healthcare setting and beyond.